Why do we find doing the right thing so hard sometimes? It may come down to one word; Sacrifice.

 Amongst all this evil, Big Ben, the historic and famous clock tower, never got hit enough to collapse.
 It was a symbol.
 England would pay a terrible price, but their nation would survive.
 They solidified their resolve.

-During civilian bombing, England rebuilt their air force and defenses.
+During the civilian bombing, England rebuilt their air force and defenses.
 Soon, America entered the war.
 Together, the allies took the war back to those who started it.

 I know that story, so the quote is not just a quote to me.